 Step 5: Use a shop vacuum to get rid of remaining dust and debris

-This video from an experienced handyman shows how to remove a tile floor using these tips:
+This video from an experienced handyman shows how to remove a tile floor from concrete using these tips:

 Disposal of Floor Tile